-Midwifery service leads will need to use judgement and guidance to seek to provide safe, high quality maternity services during the pandemic for the women in their care and this will, on occasion, require making difficult judgement calls about what services can be safely provided.
+Midwifery service leads will need to use judgement and guidance to seek to provide safe, high quality maternity services during the pandemic for the women in their care and this will, on occasion, require making difficult decisions about what services can be safely provided.
 The rights of women to choose their preferred place of birth will need to be balanced against the rights of all women to receive a safe level of midwifery care.
+12

-12 Where a service lead is making a decision about temporary suspension of some services, including homebirth, as a result of the pandemic, they should inform their Trust Board or NHS Board and commissioner and seek advice from their local legal department.
+Where a service lead is making a decision about temporary suspension of some services including homebirth as a result of the pandemic, they should inform their Trust Board or NHS Board and commissioner and seek advice from their local legal department.
 Principle 6 of the NHS Constitution identifies that the NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
 As the NHS is funded by public money, this principle highlights the importance of using this funding fairly in a way that benefits everyone the NHS serves.
 The NHS seeks to maximise benefits within the constraints of limited resources.
+In Scotland, a similar sentiment is expressed in the section on 'Health needs and preferences' in the Patients' Charter.

 It is important to work and communicate effectively with service users and their families.
 Input into planning and changes to services should be sought from local user groups, including Maternity Voices Partnerships (MVPs) and Maternity Services Liaison Committees (MSLCs).
-The presence of existing relationships will enable this to be done rapidly; where possible, plans and communications should be co-produced.
-Maternity service leads should ensure that clear information is provided to all women booked to give birth in their service about current service configuration, this should be updated regularly through the service website, social media and through the MSLCs and MVPs.
+The presence of existing relationships will enable this to be done rapidly; where possible plans and communications should be co-produced.
+Maternity service leads should ensure that clear information is provided to all women booked to give birth about current service configuration, which is updated regularly through the service website, social media and through MSLCs and MVPs.